explodinglabs/explodinglabs.github.io/docs/_posts/python/2023-02-03-pytest-xfail-on-specific-exception.markdown

 ---
 layout: post
-title: "Pytest: How to expect a test to fail with a specific exception?"
+title: "How to expect a specific exception with Pytest's xfail?"
 category: python
 permalink: /python/pytest-xfail-on-specific-exception
 ---